mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/installing/index.md

             "name": "dcos-edgelb/api",
     }
     ```
     This command creates a service called `dcos-edgelb/api` from the Edge-LB service's point of view.
 But that service name causes creation of the <strong>task</strong> name, `dcos-edgelb/api/api`, which could become confusing!
+The string value, /api, is always (implicitly) appended to the name.

     As an alternative, after creating the edge-lb-options.json file and installing the edgelb/api service, execute the following command to rename the service so that you don't have to track the name:

     ``` bash
     dcos config set edgelb.service_name "dcos-edgelb"
     ```

     Examples of other configuration settings you can change include specifying the service path for the `apiserver` where `dcos-edgelb` corresponds to the `pool.namespace` when [configuring pools](/mesosphere/dcos/services/edge-lb/1.5/reference/pool-configuration-reference/).
 Other common configuration settings specify the CPU, memory, disk, and log level (`debug`, `info`, `warn`, or `error`) as shown here.